AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 ---
 solution: Experience Platform
-title: Edit destination using the Flow Service API
+title: Edit destination connections using the Flow Service API
 type: Tutorial
-description: Learn how to how to edit various components of a destination using the Flow Service API.
+description: Learn how to how to edit various components of a destination connection using the Flow Service API.
-exl-id: 3f69ad12-940a-4aa1-a1ae-5ceea997a9ba
 ---
-# Edit destination using the Flow Service API
+# Edit destination connections using the Flow Service API

-This tutorial covers the steps for editing a destination.
-Learn how to update authentication credentials, export location, and more using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
-For information on editing destination dataflows using the Experience Platform UI, read [Edit activation flows](/help/destinations/ui/edit-activation.md).
+This tutorial covers the steps for editing various components of a destination connection.
+Learn how to update authentication credentials, export location, and more by using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 >[!NOTE]
 >
-> The edit operations described on this page are currently only supported through the Flow Service API.
+> The edit operations described in this tutorial are currently only supported through the Flow Service API.

 ## Getting started {#get-started}